omidyaghmazadeh/3D_Print_Designs/3D_Print_Platform_for_In_Vivo_MRI_in_Mice_and_Rats/Readme.md

 Parts with finer dimensions are optimized for Form 2 printer from Formlab.
 Adjustment might be needed for other printers.
 The stand.stl and walls.stl might be printed by most printers without issue.

+The complete and easy-to-modify design (developed using Autodesk Fusion 360) is available at: https://a360.co/3u0Dsnh.

 For any question or concern please contact omid.yaghmazadeh@gmail.com

 The headfixation mechanism was modified based on Mihaly Voroslakos' design available at: